 The Biomaterials Interfaces Division is organizing a series of sessions to provide an interdisciplinary forum for the presentation and discussion of fundamental aspects of bio-interface science and engineering.
 The need to increase our understanding of the interactions between biomolecules and surfaces, the behavior of complex macromolecular systems at materials interfaces, and interactions between biomolecules, is being driven by the rapid growth in biomedical research and the role these applications play in the fields of biology, biotechnology, protective coatings, diagnostics, dentistry and medicine.
-The BI program brings together recent advances made in materials science and molecular biology with sophisticated surface and interface analysis methods, and theoretical and modeling approaches to biological systems.
-Areas of interest are: Cells at Surfaces, including cell-material interactions, tissue engineering, cell and tissue characterization at interfaces, regenerative medicine; Control of microbes and fouling, including biofilms, biofouling, attachment and adhesion of microbes, assessment of antifouling and fouling release function, antifouling coatings, motility at interfaces, colonization analysis, biofilms and EPS, Biomolecules at Interfaces, including proteins at surfaces, nucleic acids, polysaccharides, adsorption, blood-contacting materials, bioadhesion, and infection and immunity; Characterisation of Biological and Biomaterials Surfaces, including: spectroscopy, imaging, microscopy, optical and mechanical methods of thin film analysis, characterization in biological media, quantification, chemometrics, microfluidics, time- and spatial resolution, scanning probe techniques; Sensing and Biophysics at Surfaces, including: biological membranes, vesicles, membrane processes, forces, recognition, signaling, biosensors, microfluidics, point-of-care devices, paper based sensors, electrochemistry; Biomaterials and Nanomaterials fabrication, including including organic thin films, polymer coatings, hybrid coatings, biologically inspired materials, plasma produced biomaterials, patterning, nanofabrication; Bio from 2D to 3D : Challenges in Fabrication and Characterization, including rapid prototyping, additive manufacturing, 3D structures, tissue formation, implant integration, artificial organs, 3D biofilm structures, 3D Characterization techniques, 3D chemical analysis, 3D tomographic analysis, microscopy, 3D tracking.
+The BI program brings together recent advances made in materials science and molecular biology with sophisticated surface and interface analysis methods, and theoretical and modeling approaches for biological systems.
+Areas of interest are: Cells at Surfaces, including cell-material interactions, tissue engineering, cell and tissue characterization at interfaces, regenerative medicine; Control of microbes and fouling, including biofilms, biofouling, attachment and adhesion of microbes, assessment of antifouling and fouling release function, antifouling coatings, motility at interfaces, colonization analysis, biofilms and EPS, Biomolecules at Interfaces, including proteins at surfaces, nucleic acids, polysaccharides, adsorption, blood-contacting materials, bioadhesion, and infection and immunity; Characterisation of Biological and Biomaterials Surfaces, including: spectroscopy, imaging, microscopy, optical and mechanical methods of thin film analysis, characterization in biological media, quantification, chemometrics, microfluidics, time- and spatial resolution, scanning probe techniques; Sensing and Biophysics at Surfaces, including: biological membranes, vesicles, membrane processes, forces, recognition, signaling, biosensors, microfluidics, point-of-care devices, paper based sensors, electrochemistry; Biomaterials and Nanomaterials fabrication, including organic thin films, polymer coatings, hybrid coatings, biologically inspired materials, plasma produced biomaterials, patterning, nanofabrication; Bio from 2D to 3D : Challenges in Fabrication and Characterization, including rapid prototyping, additive manufacturing, 3D structures, tissue formation, implant integration, artificial organs, 3D biofilm structures, 3D Characterization techniques, 3D chemical analysis, 3D tomographic analysis, microscopy, 3D tracking.
 Special session In honor of Dave Castner's 65th Birthday: Multitechnique Bio-Surface Characterization, with submissions to celebrate Dave Castner’s contributions to the AVS.
 The BI program begins with the traditional Sunday afternoon Plenary Session with presentations by M. Grunze (KIT), J. Aizenberg (Harvard) and M. Alexander (Nottingham).
 We also invite submissions of Flash/Poster Presentations, to be made in a dedicated session with an accompanying Networking Session involving associated poster presentations.
 Joint BID/Biointerphases prizes will be awarded for the best student Flash/Poster presentations.

 Cells at Surfaces

 Carsten Werner, Leibniz-Institut für Polymerforschung, Dresden, Germany, “Cell-instructive Polymer Matrices for Therapies and Tissue Models”

 Engineering a Paradigm Shift in Control of Microbes and Fouling

 Gabriel Lopez, University of New Mexico, "Stimuli Responsive Polymers in Biofouling and Bioadhesion"

 Biomolecules at Interfaces